 - a.
-A \$49.5 million payment in settlement of shareholder derivative litigation arising from transactions related to a merger.
-Plaintiffs alleged breach of fiduciary duties by the company's directors and officers and by the entity that allegedly controlled the company.
-Of the \$87.5 million cash settlement, the alleged controlling entity paid approximately \$38 million with the balance (\$49.5 million) paid by the company's D&O insurers. - b.
-A \$25 million payment in settlement of shareholder derivative litigation arising out of insider trading and fraudulent accounting, which ultimately required the company to restate its financials.
-A related shareholder class action lawsuit settled for \$400 million. - c.
-A \$6.65 million payment in settlement of shareholder derivative litigation alleging the company's directors and officers breached their fiduciary duties by issuing false statements about the company's financial results and projections and ability to manufacture new products, and then authorizing a \$75 million repurchase of company stock at an inflated price.
+A \$25 million Side A payment in settlement of shareholder derivative litigation arising out of insider trading and fraudulent accounting, which ultimately required the company to restate its financials.
+A related shareholder class action lawsuit settled for \$400 million. - b.
+A \$6.65 million Side A payment in settlement of shareholder derivative litigation alleging the company's directors and officers breached their fiduciary duties by issuing false statements about the company's financial results and projections and ability to manufacture new products, and then authorizing a \$75 million repurchase of company stock at an inflated price.
 The derivative litigation was settled in exchange for the company's enactment of corporate governance reforms and the payment of a \$9.5 million fee and expense award to the plaintiffs' lawyers.
 Of that amount, \$6.65 million was paid by the primary Side A DIC insurer after the underlying ABC insurance was exhausted as part of the \$200 million settlement of a related securities fraud lawsuit.